swanysimon/Dotfiles/README.md

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     ```

+  - You will need to initialize project submodules.
+If you've already cloned,
+    you will want to run:

+    ```
+    git submodule update --init --recursive --remote --rebase
+    ```

 ### Installation ###

 For the purposes of these instructions, `$DOTFILES_DIR` will reference the root